X0rD3v1L/Projects/Data Analysis on Semester Results using Python/README.md

 ## How it started?
 Hello World,
 This a Simple Data Analysis Project which we did in our 2nd year of B.Tech as a part-time and self usage project just to improve our skills.
 We scraped the results of our department students (who are over 400 in count and we have 5 subjects and 4 Labs) from the results webpage using requests module and scraped the data using BeautifulSoup from bs4 module and plotted the graphs for the data using matplotlib library in python.
-We analyzed this data in various ways section-wise,gender-wise,subject-wise.This simple project helped us learn on how to analyze huge data and moreover the patterns which we observed in the data were quite interesting.
+We analyzed this data in various ways like section-wise,gender-wise,subject-wise.This simple project helped us learn on how to analyze huge data and moreover the patterns which we observed in the data were quite interesting.

 Team Size : 2 (<a href="github.com/X0r_D3v1L">Benarjee Sambangi</a>,<a href="https://github.com/S0m3-th1ng">Johny Vasamsetti</a>)
 <br>